-- Vaginal sling procedures use a sling to support the urethra.
+- Female urethral sling is a mesh tape used to support the urethra.

 Getting better takes time, so try to be patient.
 Symptoms most often get better with nonsurgical treatments.
 However, they will not cure stress incontinence.
-Surgery can cure some people of stress incontinence.
+Surgery can cure most people of stress incontinence.

 Treatment does not work as well if you have: